 Unfortunately there is no easy answer if your personal constitution makes you uneasy.

 The answer isn’t easy but makes sense: you will have to make maybe 100 videos with yourself occasionally sounding awkward or fumbling with your words before you settle into a confident rhythm.

 That’s it.
 There’s no way around it unless you a naturally confident.
 You will have to make maybe 100 videos to build your self confidence with each one.

 It might even be more than 100.
 The key is perseverance, to keep at it even if you get the odd negative comment.
 Have a look at the older videos from your favorite YouTuber channels.
 You will certainly see the progress and difference.

-Starting and creating a YouTube channel is only the beginning.
-Creating an ongoing successful YouTube channel needs a completely different blog article by itself.
+Starting and creating a photography YouTube channel is only the beginning.
+Creating an ongoing successful photography YouTube channel needs a completely different blog article by itself.

 Working in conjunction with your website and other social medias will help to create diversified revenue funnels that work and together and help each other create income.

 Check out more articles to help your creative business here.